Contested Divorce Pros & Cons: Is It Right for You?

 • | Meghan Freed

 When a couple decides to divorce, it’s emotional.
 The key to whether a contested divorce is in the cards really comes down to how the spouses manage those emotions.
 Can they take a breath (or several) and make decisions rooted in their long-term goals?
 Or does tension escalate quickly and stay that way to the point where they cannot agree on critical issues like child custody, property division, and alimony?
-This is where a contested divorce comes into play.
+This is where a contested divorce attorney comes into play.

 While this type of divorce can offer a way for both parties to have their “day in court,” a trial is stressful, unpredictable, and costly in terms of both time and money.
 So, how do you know if a contested divorce is the right choice for you?
 In this article, we’ll explain what a contested divorce is, explore the pros and cons of pursuing a contested divorce, and provide you with the information you need to make an informed decision.
 So read on to learn more, whether you’re considering a contested divorce or simply curious about the process.